MuhammadHamzaDS/tkinter-calculator/README.md

 ---
 ## 🤝 Contributing
 Contributions are welcome:
-1. Fork the repo
+- Fork the repo
-2. Create a new branch
+- Create a new branch
-3. Make changes
+- Make changes
-4. Submit a PR
+- Submit a PR
 ---
 ## 📜 License (MIT)
-This project is licensed under the **MIT License**.
+-This project is licensed under the **MIT License**.

 ## 📌 Usage
 ```bash